swiftlang/swift/docs/GenericsManifesto.md

 ### Generic subscripts

-*This feature has been accepted in [SE-0148](https://github.com/apple/swift-evolution/blob/master/proposals/0148-generic-subscripts.md), is tracked by [SR-115](https://bugs.swift.org/browse/SR-115) and was released with Swift 4.*
+*This feature has been accepted in [SE-0148](https://github.com/apple/swift-evolution/blob/master/proposals/0148-generic-subscripts.md), was tracked by [SR-115](https://bugs.swift.org/browse/SR-115) and was released with Swift 4.*

 Subscripts could be allowed to have generic parameters.
 For example, we could introduce a generic subscript on a `Collection` that allows us to pull out the values at an arbitrary set of indices: